jburgh/jillshaheen.com/README.md

    - Marketing/CRM
 5. **Education**: Academic credentials from Duquesne University
 6. **Projects**: Portfolio of notable work and achievements
+   - Click project cards to view detailed information in a modal
+   - Projects with images display thumbnails next to descriptions
+   - Click thumbnails to view images in full-screen mode
+   - Projects with external links show an icon next to the title
 7. **Contact**: Email and LinkedIn connection options

 ## Local Development